bimodata/bimo/README.md

 # bimo

 The main repository of the Bimo project.
+See https://bimodata.com/